do-m-en/entt/README.md

 // discards all the listeners at once signal.sink().disconnect();
 ```

+As shown above, listeners do not have to strictly follow the signature of the
+signal.
+As long as a listener can be invoked with the given arguments to yield a
+result that is convertible to the given result type, everything works just fine.

 Once listeners are attached (or even if there are no listeners at all), events
 and data in general can be published through a signal by means of the `publish`